Ariussssss/leetcode/README.md

 # Leetcode Solutions

-With a python3 crawler to fetch question from leetcode api.
+With a python3 crawler to fetch questions from leetcode api.

 ## Usage